Daryl-Yeo/Cyclistic-Project/README.md

 ## Step 2: Prepare

 In this analysis, 12 months of historical trip data was analysed.
-The dataset can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
+The datasets can be found [here](https://divvy-tripdata.s3.amazonaws.com/index.html).
 The data has been made available by Motivate International Inc. under this [license](https://divvybikes.com/data-license-agreement).

 ## Step 3: Process